Instant and quick: a quick phone call from colleagues.

 UX/UI design, User testing

-The 5 seconds task logging process discouraged users from engaging with the app, negatively impacting business value.
+The 5 seconds task logging process discouraged employees from engaging with the time keeping, negatively impacting business value.

-Implemented multiple design improvements to streamline the user experience, optimize workflows, and enhance user satisfaction
+Implemented shortcuts features to optimize workflows, and enhance user satisfaction

 Achieved the goal of reducing user-reported issues and increasing feature adoption rate to 90%.